Mainland China reports 573 new coronavirus cases on Feb. 29

 Hubei said on Saturday that 11 of its 103 counties had reported no new cases for at least 14 days, meeting the “low-risk” criteria.
 However, as many as 58 counties in the province are still deemed “high-risk”.

+Ying Yong, general secretary of the ruling Communist Party in Hubei, said on Saturday that there had been “some positive changes” but the situation was still at a critical stage, and the province could not yet ease restrictions on outbound travel.

-In speeches published on Sunday in Qiushi (Seeking Truth), the theoretical journal of China’s ruling Communist Party, President Xi Jinping said the country needed to take a “long-term view” of the outbreak and plug “loopholes” in its laws and emergency response mechanisms.
+In speeches published on Sunday in Qiushi (Seeking Truth), the Communist Party’s theoretical journal, President Xi Jinping said China needed to take a “long-term view” of the outbreak and plug “loopholes” in its laws and emergency response mechanisms.

 He said China must establish an emergency reserve and supply system for vital materials in order to ensure they can be deployed at critical moments.